cshunger/WeatherProject/README.md

 Webpack: `npm install -g webpack`

-Before you begin start your MobileFirst Platform Foundation 8.0 server.
+## Before you begin

+Start your MobileFirst Platform Foundation 8.0 server

+From your Weather Services API gather the host and password for your adapter.
+Place those values inside the `weatehrAPIUsername` and `weatherAPIPassword` variables in `JavaHttpResource.java` located `JavaHTTP/src/main/java/com/sample`

 ## Starting the App